yasakei/neutron/README.md

 - **Dynamically Typed:** No need to declare the type of a variable.
 - **C-like Syntax:** Familiar syntax for developers who have used C, C++, Java, or JavaScript.
-- **Rich Standard Library:** A growing standard library with modules for math and data conversion.
+- **Rich Standard Library:** A growing standard library with modules for math, data conversion, and web development.
 - **Object-Oriented:** Supports classes, methods, and the `this` keyword.
 - **Built-in Functions:** A set of useful built-in functions for common tasks.
 - **Modular:** Supports modules for organizing code.
+- **REST API Framework:** The Nexus module provides tools for building REST APIs.

 ## Getting Started